 a parent of a student, when required by the principal in accordance with section 23(4) of the Education (Welfare) Act 2000, fails to confirm in writing that the code of behaviour of the school is acceptable to him or her and that he or she shall make all reasonable efforts to ensure compliance with such code by the student

-Additional information must be included (as applicable) in this section.

-Schools must retain any of the following statements that apply to them and delete those that do not:

 A school that admits students of one gender only

-[School Name] provides education exclusively for boys/girls and may refuse to admit as a student a person who is not of the gender provided for by this school.
+Presentation Convent N.S. provides education for boys and girls from Junior Infants up to the end of first class and girls only from second to sixth class and may refuse to admit as a student a person who is not of the gender provided for by this school.

-All denominational schools This statement must be included by all our schools
+All denominational schools

-[School Name] is a (specify denomination of school) and may refuse to admit as a student a person who is not of (specify denomination) where it is proved that the refusal is essential to maintain the ethos of the school.
+Presentation Convent N.S. is a Catholic school and may refuse to admit as a student a person who is not Catholic where it is proved that the refusal is essential to maintain the ethos of the school.

-Special School

-[School Name] provides an education exclusively for students with [specify category or categories of special educational needs] and may refuse admission to a student, where the student does not have the specified category of special educational needs provided for by this school.

-School with special education class(es)

-The special class attached to [School Name] provides an education exclusively for students with [specify category or categories of special educational needs] and the school may refuse admission to this class, where the student concerned does not have the specified category of special educational needs provided for in this class.

-Oversubscription (this section must be completed by all schools including schools that do not anticipate being oversubscribed)
+Oversubscription

 In the event that the school is oversubscribed, the school will, when deciding on applications for admission, apply the following selection criteria in the order listed below to those applications that are received within the timeline for receipt of applications as set out in the school’s annual admission notice:

-Insert selection criteria here

-See Guidance Note (Section 6)
+Children who have siblings/step-siblings who are or have attended the school

+Children who live within the parish or within close proximity to the school.

+Children who are 4 years of age before Sept.
+1st. in the year of admission

 In the event that there are two or more students tied for a place or places in any of the selection criteria categories above (the number of applicants exceeds the number of remaining places), the following arrangements will apply:

-Insert details of the school’s arrangements here
+The older pupil will be offered a place.

+Should 2 children share a D.O.B then the child who also lives in closest proximity to the school.

 What will not be considered or taken into account